 In this article, we are going to find an answer to whether chamomile tea aids in sleeping or not.
 There are multiple varieties of teas available in the market that can help you to get sleepy, and is chamomile tea one among them?
 Let us find out why people drink chamomile tea and is it really an effective remedy for those deprived of sleep?

-What is Chamomile Tea: Chamomile Tea is a derivative of a daisy-like plant which generates a yellow-centered white flower.
-Chamomile's scientific name is Matricaria Recutita.
+Chamomile Tea is a derivative of a daisy-like plant which generates a yellow-centered white flower.
+It's scientific name is Matricaria Recutita.
 There are mainly two types of Chamomile plants available.
 German Chamomile and Roman Chamomile.
 They are widely available in Asia, Europe, Africa and Australia.

 Chamomile tea is being used as an ideal treatment for a lots of health problems for thousands of years.
 This alone implies, how much dependability this plant has caused on us in the field of health and treatment.

 Chamomile tea is a highly effective home remedy for stomach upset, mouth ulcer, migraine pain, menopausal discomfort, headache, skin irritation, even cancer and diabetes.
 The area of discussion for the utility of Chamomile Tea on health is extremely vast.
 In today's article our main focus would be the usefulness of chamomile tea for sleep, in particular.

 To help one sleep is the most common use of Chamomile tea and hence is generally prescribed by the physicians as a harmless home remedy for sleep deprivation.
 But the question is, does Chamomile tea really make you sleepy?